keidsiri/capstoneProject-planing/capstone-proposal.md

 ###What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

-* Main language I will use is Javascript and its library ( React Native) to build an application
+* Main language I will use is Javascript and its library ( React Native) to build an application also HTMl, CSS for styling.
 * Using Firestone database
 * Possibly using Expo to deploy the website